 Relevant: Developing your presentation skills can make more precise and comprehensive presentations.
 That will save time for answering questions or correcting mistakes made due to a lack of understanding.

 Timeliness: Improvement of 30% in communication time at meetings in six months.

 SMART Goals and Beyond

 While you are working on achieving the goals, assess the progress you are making.
 “Plans are the base for changes” if something is not going as you were expecting, make the necessary changes.
-For example, if you feel that the weekly meetings are creating more stress for your group, than inspiration.
-Or it became a micromanaging issue, change the way you manage the meeting by some group-dynamics or cancel it.
+For example, if you feel that the weekly meetings create more stress for your group than inspiration.
+Or it became a micromanaging issue, change the way you manage the meeting by some group dynamics or cancel it.

 paystumbmakr.com team thanks you for a visit and reading this blog Paystub